SFAB Hones Weapons Skills

-FORT HOOD, Texas– Soldiers from 3rd Security Force Assistance Brigade fired Mark 19 grenade launchers during a qualification range at Fort Hood, Texas, Sept.
+FORT HOOD, Texas– Soldiers from 3rd Security Force Assistance Brigade fired Mark 19 40 mm grenade machine gun qualification range at Fort Hood Sept.
 10, 2020.

-“In Afghanistan, we advised our counterparts not only on our own jobs, but on everything.
-It was the entire brigade ‒ logistics, maintenance, medical...even tactics,” Ramos said.
-“We had to be able to help and advise.
+“In Afghanistan we advised our counterparts not only on our own jobs, but on everything.
+It was the entire brigade‒ logistics, maintenance, medical... even tactics.
+It was everything.”
+Ramos said.
+“We had to be able to help and advise on everything.
 It definitely made me better.”

 While SFAB Soldiers are highly trained and among the top tactical leaders in the Army, the group stressed that it is still important to work on the basics and continue to practice and improve.

-“Everyone needs to be familiarized and qualified to shoot any weapons system here," Ramos said.
-"Because, as an advisor, you need to have that confidence and be comfortable enough to help our counterparts.”
+“Everyone needs to be familiarized and qualified to shoot any weapons system here, because, as an advisor, you need to have that confidence and be comfortable enough to help our counterparts,” Ramos said.

 |Date Taken: